There are three Grade III classrooms, each with 16 students.

-(Two 50-minute classes per cycle for half the year)
+(Three 50-minute classes every 10 days for half the year)

-The Third grade studio classes are introduced to the basic materials of the studio and are encouraged to experiment and explore through ongoing projects.
-They have instruction in drawing in a variety materials, painting with tempera and water color, as well as collage and some three dimensional sculpting in clay.
-Emphasis is placed on developing skills, confidence with materials, and self-expression.
+The third grade studio classes are introduced to the basic materials of the studio and are encouraged to experiment and explore through ongoing projects.
+They have instruction in drawing using a variety materials, painting with tempera and water color, as well as collage and some three dimensional sculpting in clay.
+Emphasis is placed on developing skills, confidence with materials and self-expression.

 Library in Grade III

 Third graders grow in their independence as they use the library and discover books that interest and challenge them.
 During each class the librarian introduces students to a variety of chapter books that may be of interest for check out, and guides students in finding and choosing books on their own.
 The year also includes an in-depth study of the ways in which picture books work, focusing on the tools an author and illustrator use to tell a story.
 Students consider the connection between pictures and text, theme, the use of color, the expression of mood and tone, symbolism, and story elements such as circular endings and interconnected stories.
 This unit includes a Caldecott Award study that culminates in our own Mock Caldecott.
 Through exposure to a variety of different books students learn to use the library and develop a love of reading.

 Music in Grade III